Mania Musical in Spanish Class

 How to Implement March Music Brackets in Spanish Class

-For logistics in 2023, use the resources found in my Brand New Mania Musical 2023.
-It includes all Google editable resources including a slideshow with artist nationalities, genres, and embedded videos, Pretty Digital bracket, NEW Google Forms for round 1 voting, large and small bulletin board printouts, and Youtube playlist.
+For logistics in 2025, use the resources found in my new 2025 Mania Musical.
+It includes all Google editable resources including a slideshow with artist nationalities, genres, and embedded videos, Pretty Digital bracket, NEW Google Forms for round 1 voting, large and small bulletin board printouts, and a YouTube playlist.

 Chat about the music!